sarahmccarthy123/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/Install.rst

 :file:`example-project-directory`.

-After this command has finished running, :file:`example-project-directory` will contain the following structure:
+After this command has finished running, :file:`example-project-directory` will have the following structure:

 .. code-block:: none